cqse/teamscale-profiler-dotnet/documentation/userguide.md

 ### Azure Cloud

 Azure instantly kills the application when it is stopped/restarted, thus the profiler has no time to write anything to the trace file.
-To remedy this, enable eager mode (see [Configuration](Configuration).
+To remedy this, enable eager mode (see the Configuration section.
 Please note that eager mode should only be used together with light mode as it will otherwise drastically increase lag during the application startup.

 To deploy the profiler to the Azure cloud, enable the FTP account.
 Store the profiler in a directory that will not be overwritten by a new deployment, e.g. `D:\home\site\repository\profiler\`
 Also create a new directory to write the traces to, e.g. `D:\home\site\repository\traces\`